Curriculum Digest

 Semester 2

-Urogenital and Endocrine Systems: 4 credit hours (01522) Required
+Urogenital and Endocrine Systems: 6 credit hours (01-522) Lecture and Laboratory

 Renal anatomy and physiology are covered in this course.
 This will include glomerular filtration, excretion of toxins and reabsorption of solutes and ions.
 The role of the kidney in fluid distribution, acid-base balance, and regulation of blood pressure is emphasized.
 The structure and function of the reproductive tracts in domestic animals including the gross anatomy, microanatomy, and diagnostic imaging is presented.
 The role of the hypothalamic-pituitary axis in the control of reproduction, thyroid, and adrenal function is included.